Having trouble getting approved for the loan you need? Have your applications been rejected because of too much debt or poor credit health?

 Does A Guarantor Loan Require A Credit Check?

 One of the best things about guarantor loans is that you won’t be judged based on your credit score.
 Getting approved for a guarantor loan is based on your ability to repay the loan and find a cosigner who is reliable and also has the ability to repay the loan, should you, the borrow, become unable to do so.

 A guarantor is a person who cosigns a loan in an effort to help the borrower get approved for the loan.
 However, this type of person differs from joint borrowers or co-borrowers.
 Joint borrowers are those who are borrowing money in conjunction with another borrower.

 For instance, spouses who buy a home together and take out a mortgage will have both their names on the home loan.
-A co-borrower is the person that another individual is borrowing money with and means that both borrowers owe the entire loan together.
+A co-borrower is the person with whom another individual is borrowing money with, meaning both borrowers owe the entire loan together.